-Generates receipts to support our capital programme Disposals policy Reconciliation back to property portfolios Appraise opportunities to uplift the value of assets in order to maximise receipt Reduces revenue impacts Reduce running costs through energy management, asset review and suitability assessments Effective financial management and monitoring: cost, value, income Effective facilities management (FM) Empowers communities to thrive Use and develop assets in a way that stimulates activity and encourages the vitality of the area Community Asset Transfer (CAT) - release assets into community ownership Protect and promote community infrastructure Community Right to Bid (CR2B) - Place making Sympathetic management of heritage assets Takes advantage of our unique place in the market, to stimulate economic growth through planned intervention.
-Develop a long term strategic vision.
-Use and develop assets in a way that stimulates activity and encourages the vitality of the area.
-Housing to address unmet need in the county
+Generates Disposals policy receipts to Reconciliation back to property portfolios support our Appraise opportunities to uplift the value of capital assets in order to maximise receipt programme Reduces Reduce running costs through energy revenue impacts management, asset review and suitability assessments • Effective financial management and monitoring: cost, value, income • Effective facilities management (FM) Empowers • Use and develop assets in a way that stimulates communities activity and encourages the vitality of the area to thrive • Community Asset Transfer (CAT) - release assets into community ownership • Protect and promote community infrastructure Community Right to Bid (CR2B) - Place making • Sympathetic management of heritage assets To recognise the • The role of the council is its ownership of community and heritage assets, and the importance of the Council's importance of supporting regeneration projects which were not commercially viable but have a role as custodian positive impact for local communities or supported environmental issues.
+Takes advantage Develop a long term strategic vision and of our unique appropriate master planning to support the vision. place in the • Use and develop assets in a way that stimulates market. to activity and encourages the vitality of the area. stimulate Housing to address unmet need in the county economic Utilising excellent partnership working and key growth through relationships, developed by the Council, to planned provide agility in delivering investment initiatives intervention. and working arrangements with partners to support economic priorities.